 Where necessary, the Board seeks advice from independent experts and advisors including remuneration consultants.
 Remuneration consultants are used to ensure that remuneration packages are appropriately structured and are consistent with comparable roles in the market.
 Remuneration consultants are approved by, and recommendations provided directly to, non-executive directors (the remuneration committee).
 When remuneration consultants are engaged, the remuneration committee ensures that the appropriate level of independence exists from the Group's management.
-No remuneration consultants were used this year.
+EY undertook review of the performance rights and options plan this year.